-Single exhaust pipe with a maximum 2.5” diameter, following the stock pattern must be attached to the stock manifold and remain the same size until it exits.
-Exhaust must point away from fuel tank and extend a minimum of 2.5 ft from driver.
+A single exhaust pipe with a maximum 2.5” diameter, following the stock pattern, must be attached to the stock manifold and remain the same size until it exits.
+Exhaust must point away from the fuel tank and extend a minimum of 2.5 ft from the driver.

 STEERING AND SUSPENSION

-All four struts must remain stock for the vehicle, no adjustable, shortened or racing struts allowed.
-A coil over ride height adjustment sleeve will be permitted over stock strut to set ride height.
-No spring rubbers allowed, stock replacement Honda bump stops only.
+All four struts must remain stock for the vehicle, no adjustable, shortened, or racing struts allowed.
+A coil override height adjustment sleeve will NOT be permitted over stock strut to set ride height.
+No spring rubbers allowed; stock replacement bump stops only.

-Springs must fit safely into both upper and lower spring perch.
+Springs may be modified to achieve ride height but must fit safely into both upper and lower spring perch.

 Wheel spacers are not permitted.

-Wheelbase must remain stock, a 1/2in tolerance side to side will be in effect.
+Wheelbase must remain stock, a 1/2” tolerance side to side will be in effect.

-Camber on all four wheels can be adjusted to driver/teams desire; anything deemed unsafe by officials will be addressed prior to vehicle being permitted to enter the racing surface.
+Camber on all four wheels can be adjusted to the driver/team’s desire; anything deemed unsafe by officials will be addressed prior to the vehicle being permitted to enter the racing surface.

-Cars that the tour feel to have altered or non-stock components will be subject to rejection or
+Cars that the tour feels to have altered or non-stock components will be subject to rejection or

 disqualification based on the decision of officials.